partrickJhonson/beef/Installation.md

 ### Setting Your Credentials

 It is essential that you set your credentials BEFORE building your Docker image.
-BeEF by default has it's credentials set to `beef:beef`, but allow authentication with default credentials.
-Consequently if you build your image without changing the credentials you will not be able to authenticate to BeEF through your container.
+BeEF by default has it's credentials set to `beef:beef`, but does not allow authentication with default credentials.
+Consequently if you build an image without changing the credentials you will not be able to authenticate your container's BeEF instance.

 With your preferred text editor open the `config.yaml` file found in the BeEF root folder: